 Bicycling: Around the park, walkers, runners and cyclists can enjoy 3.5 miles of paved trail.
 While there is no mountain biking in the park, nearby Cross Mountain has trails.

-Trails: The Volunteer Loop is a 1.5 mile nature trail that connects to the Cumberland Trail which heads north, winding its way over to the lookout at the Devil's Racetrack and then along the crest of Cumberland Mountain to LaFollette.
+Trails: From the Park, hikers can connect with the 11-mile section of the Cumberland Trail that connects the Park with Tank Springs in LaFollette.
+Along the trail, hikers and rock climbers will want to explore the Devil's Racetrack overlook where dramatic views of the valley can be seen from the jagged rock edges of this steep pinnacle rock.
 Heading southbound at the fork of the Volunteer Loop, you can link with the New River Segment of the Cumberland Trail which stretches to the New River headwaters in the heart of the Cumberland Mountains.
 The trailhead for the Volunteer Loop is located near Shelter #1.